 Even portraits in wildly different styles can feel cohesive when framed identically.
 Choose one frame style and color for every piece.
 The frames become the unifying thread that holds the collection together visually.

-On-Trend Color Palettes for Pet Wall Art in 2026
+What Are the Best Color Palettes for Pet Wall Art in 2026?

 The color palette you choose for your custom pet wall art should complement your room's existing tones.
 Here are the palettes that are trending in interiors right now: